Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 “By dedicating 20% of our cycles so that Dev and Ops can create lasting countermeasures  to the problems we encounter in our daily work, we ensure that technical debt doesn't impede our ability to quickly and safely develop and operate our services in production.”
 — [The DevOps Handbook](https://www.goodreads.com/book/show/26083308-the-devops-handbook)

 According to Cagan again, “if you’re in really bad shape today, you might need to make this 30% or even more of the resources.
-However, I get nervous when I find teams that think they can get away with much less than 20%”, which aligns with what we had to propose in other teams we coached in Lifull.
+However, I get nervous when I find teams that think they can get away with much less than 20%”.
+This aligns with what we had to propose in some other teams we coached in Lifull.

 <a name="nota4"></a> [4] Read about those change levers in our previous post about caring work: [The value of caring](https://codesai.com/2020/06/caring), [Manuel Rivero](https://garajeando.blogspot.com/).